Harsha0431/ASP.NET-Minimal-API-Student-CRUD/README.md

 ## Steps to install using CLI in VS Code

 > Create folder with your desired name for project.
-Here I am going with *http-api-minimal-student*
+Here I am going with *'http-api-minimal-student'*
 >> ***dotnet new web***
 >
 > Command to create project without creating folder